bsab-ffi/api-specifications-draft/README.md

 - `core/` – Contains the OpenAPI specification for the Core API (`ffi-core.yaml`)
 - `contract/` – Contains the OpenAPI specification for the Contract API (`ffi-contract.yaml`)
 - `conventions/` – Contains shared conventions such as naming, structures, and common rules
+- `configurations/` – Contains federation-specific configuration values used by the conventions

 ## Licensing & Usage